richardmrodriguez/ShotLiner/README.md

   - as of right now, this tool just reads from a fountain formatted file with several caveats:
   - The Fountain parser used does not natively handle things like `*emphasis*` with asterisks
   - This also does not handle automatic pagination; for immediate testing purposes, the fountain file I am using is manually pre-paginated and has manual page breaks using  `===` delimiters.
+  - Moving multipage shotlines is broken at the moment

 ## DEPENDENCIES
 - [Fountain Parser GDExt](https://github.com/richardmrodriguez/fountain-parser-gdext)